citizenscience/cancerresearchuk-pybossa/README.md

 $ pbs --server http://localhost:5000 --api-key [YOUR_API_KEY_HERE] update_project
 ```

-#### Visit pybossa and publish your project
+#### Go to pybossa website and publish your project
 - Click on the user icon in the top right of pybossa
 - Choose `My projects` from the drop down menu
-- Click `More info` on the CRUK Trailblazer project
+- Click `Cancer Research UK - Trailblazer` to view project details
+- Click `Info` (top left)
-- Click on `Publish it` in the top left
+- Click `You can now publish it`
-- Confirm by clicking `yes publish`
+- Confirm by clicking `Yes, publish it`
-- Click the `contribute now` button to start contributing
+- Click the `Start contributing now` button to start contributing

 ## Copyright / Licence